cole-rose/contra/README.md

 framed as a three class problem.
 The initial three classes of contraceptive use were No Use, Short Term Use, and Long Term Use.
-The problem was later reduced to a two class case by combining No Use and Short Term Use into a sin- gle class.
+The problem was later reduced to a two class case by combining No Use and Short Term Use into a single class.
 Various techniques such as feature engineering, hyperparameter tuning, oversampling, undersampling, and SMOTE sampling were performed in an attempt to optimize the models.
 The most successful model was a fine tuned